kishor82/cron-service/README.md

 ## Customizing Jobs

-To customize or add new jobs, edit the `jobs.js` file with your desired job definitions.
+To customize or add new jobs, edit the `jobs.ts` file with your desired job definitions.

 ## Additional Resources